jd2476/WhatsApp-Chat-HTML-Converter/README.md

 ## Features
 Chat Conversion: Converts Android or iOS exported WhatsApp chat log file (_chat.txt) into a formatted HTML document.<br/>
 Media Embedding: Embeds images, audio, and video files directly into the chat flow, allowing for inline viewing and playback.
-Or let you download a non-viewable attachement such doc,pdf etc.<br/>
+Or let you download a non-viewable attachement such as doc,pdf etc.<br/>
 Versioned Output: The script generates HTML files with incremental version numbers to keep track of multiple conversions.<br/>

 ## Usage